Jay-Patel-9/Linux/PAM/pam-authentication.md

 ###### Cons:
 - For a normal user, it will be quite tough and hectic to configure PAM.
-- Making changes which user don't understand can may permanently lock the system.
+- Making changes which user don't understand may permanently lock the system.

 #### PAM on OS Hardening
 PAM plays a vital role when it comes to User Authentication and Management.
 PAM can be configured in the following ways to enhance the Operating System's security.